corford/netatmo/devops/hack/README.md

 field in the token's payload is guaranteed to be a unique string for each app user).

-To aid with development (when an actual authentication service may not be available to issue real JWT auth tokens), use the `jwt-tools.sh` script to create a mock auth token which only works in dev/debug mode.
+To aid with development (when an actual authentication service may not be available to issue real JWT auth tokens), use the `jwt-tools.sh` script to create a mock auth token for use against the app's endpoints.

 Examples (`cd` to this hack dir before running them):